wpgodspeed/wp-godspeed/README.md

 The plugin intentionally does not mess with CSS or JS files, so there's very little risk for breaking your site.

+## Read Before Downloading or Cloning From This Repository

+This repository is for development purposes.
+If you checkout this repository, or download the provided zip file, you must install the plugin manually.
+If you do not know how to do that, or do not wish to, please install via the WordPress admin plugin section.

 ## Slack

 We have a Slack team for WP Godspeed.
 Please [click here for an invite](https://wpgodspeed.io/slack) & you'll be automatically added to the _#general_ channel.